869

 • Christian teaching conflicted with the fundamental principles of the Roman empire (see 1917-04-17-GA175 below)

-• in the Karmic Relationship lectures is also described the developments in the spiritual world during those events on Earth.
+• the Karmic Relationship lectures also describe the developments in the spiritual world during those events on Earth.

 • "precisely when here on Earth in the year 869 A.D. the Spirit was done away with, there took place in the spiritual world above the meeting between the souls of Haroun al Rashid and his counsellor and the souls of Alexander the Great and Aristotle" which was "an exchange of thought and ideas in the spiritual world, of immense, far-reaching significance".
 (1924-08-14-GA240)